 Gambling

-The CAP Code requires that all gambling advertising is socially responsible and advertisers should ensure they respect the need to protect children, young persons and other vulnerable persons from being harmed or exploited by advertising that features or promotes gambling (Rule 16.1).
+The CAP Code requires that all gambling advertising is socially responsible and advertisers should ensure they respect the need to protect children, young people and other vulnerable people from being harmed or exploited by advertising that features or promotes gambling (Rule 16.1).
+Marketing communications should not be directed at those aged below 18 years (or 16 years for some types of gambling) through the selection of media or context in which they appear (Rule 16.3.13).
+They should not imply gambling can solve financial or personal problems, is indispensable, is a rite of passage or linked with sexual success (Rule 16.3).

 Motoring

-Marketing communications should not encourage motorists to drive irresponsibly or break the law (Rule 19.3); (Jaguar Land Rover Ltd, 25 June 2014) or depict vehicles in dangerous or unwise situations in a way that might encourage irresponsible driving (Rule 19.2).
+Marketing communications should not encourage motorists to drive irresponsibly or break the law (Rule 19.3) or depict vehicles in dangerous or unwise situations in a way that might encourage irresponsible driving (Rule 19.2).

 See Section 19 and Motoring.